Frequently Asked Questions

 The system seems contrived.

 We hope you’ll take a closer look.
 It’s the product of extensive literature review, expert interviews, market testing with Fortune 200 companies and teaching at major research universities.
 Influence has existed since Plato.
 Why no one has seen fit to organize it into a taxonomy, much less an ontology, amazes us.
-What we’ve done is give a housing to what’s always existed.
+What we’ve done is give a housing to what’s always existed and, in fact, for our work we’ve received a U.S. Patent with European patents pending.
 Think of the Playmakers as archaeologists and our system as a fossil.
 What you get, we believe, is the Rosetta Stone of influence.
 We dusted it off, but we didn’t carve it.

 Are you trying to turn something into a science that’s not meant to be scientific?
 These elements of influence seem arbitrary.